 PSHE Programme for Pupils and Parents

 The school timetable has periods set aside for Personal, Social and Health Education (PSHE), which as a subject is tailored to the needs of each year group.
-These sessions are led by experienced experts and Lancing staff, and are designed to help pupils understand and talk about different and sometimes challenging issues such as: resilience, self-esteem, online behaviour and addiction; all in a safe and informed environment.
+These sessions are led by qualified experts and Lancing staff, and are designed to help pupils understand and talk about different and sometimes challenging issues such as: resilience, self-esteem, online behaviour and addiction; all in a safe and informed environment.

 A similar programme is also run for parents on Saturday mornings to support them with issues that their children may face.
 Forthcoming dates are available on the Lancing calendar.